jahedul29/Uva-Solutions/README.md

 # Uvs-Solutions
-This contains some uva code wrtten in python and c++
+This contains some uva code written in python and c++